ANNUAL REPORT

 We continue to operate a main team of staff who support those service users that have high support needs.
 We also operate a peripheral team of staff who support our service users that have less support needs and are more independent.
 For all our service users the focus is on enabling them to be as independent as they can be in their own homes.

 We continue to support our service users to access a variety of other local services for day activities, including; Swan Enterprise (Woodwork) and Dawlish Gardens Trust (Gardening).
+We supported one of our service into paid work at a café called ‘ No Limits’ in Newton Abbot.
+This commenced as an 8 week internship, but they were so happy with him that they offered him a permanent and paid part-time job.

 The Cabin